Foreign Purchases & Payments

 - Individuals on the basis of race, religion, sex, national origin, or nationality

-Purchases of goods or services in foreign countries can include additional taxes.
+Purchases of goods or services in other countries can include additional taxes.
 See Foreign Tax Liabilities for more information.

 When re-entering the U.S., customs fees may be imposed on certain purchases made abroad.
 As well, certain agricultural items are not allowed in the U.S. Visit the U.S. Customs and Border Protection Travel website for more information.